-This course of study centers around the integrative, problem-based Science Honors curricula, which comprises 12 hours of coursework in the fall, spring and Mayterm semesters, and which is team-taught by faculty from biology, chemistry, physics, communication, and writing.
-The Science Honors curricula is supplemented by special sections of Western Civilization (2 hours fall and spring).
-Meets the entire IS Creation requirement as well as the Writing Competency and IS requirements in Culture: History and Communication.
+The integrative, problem-based Science Honors curriculum comprises 12 hours of coursework in the fall, spring and Mayterm semesters, and is team-taught by faculty from biology, chemistry, physics, communication, and writing.
+The Science Honors curriculum is supplemented by special sections of Western Civilization (2 hours fall and spring).
+Meets the entire IS Creation requirement as well as the Writing Competency and IS requirements in Culture: History and Community: Communication.